gokceoguzerenler/cis530_sp2021/homework/ngram-lms/ngram-lms.md

 In your report, describe the parameters of your final leaderboard model and any experimentation you did before settling on it.

-In next week's assignment, you will use a recurrent neural network on the same dataset in order to compare performance.

 ## Deliverables
 <div class="alert alert-warning" markdown="1">
 Here are the deliverables that you will need to submit: